GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 ### Exotic forex pairs

-<a href="https://www.daytrading.ltd/learning/exotic-currency-pairs-in-forex-trading">Exotic forex pair</a> is the widest spread among forex currency pairs and retail trader that dont have strong trading skills wants to avoid to trade it at any cause and let me give you the pros and cons:
+<a href="https://www.daytrading.ltd/learning/exotic-currency-pairs-in-forex-trading">Exotic forex pair</a> is the widest spread among forex currency pairs and retail traders that don't have strong trading skills wants to avoid to trade it at any cause and let me give you the pros and cons:

    <strong>Pros:</strong>
    * Less speculation.
    * Best suitable for trend trading strategy especially for those who focus on carry trade trading strategy.

    <strong>Cons:</strong>
-   * Widest spread mostly on major economic news release, end of day and weekend.
+   * Widest spread mostly on major economic news releases, end of day and weekend.
-   * Low liquidity to apply scalping trading strategy.
+   * Low liquidity to apply the scalping trading strategy.
    * Aggressive slippage.

 ## Bid and Ask in Forex Trading

 <img src="https://www.daytrading.ltd/img/bid-and-ask-price.jpg" alt="Bid and Ask Price">

-When you do <strong>online forex trading</strong>, the currency rates offered in two price.
-The first price called as Bid price and the second one is Ask price.
+When you do <strong>online forex trading</strong>, the currency rates are offered at two prices.
+The first price called as Bid price and the second one is the Ask price.

-Bid price is the best available price offered by your forex broker when you want to buy the currency and ask price is the price offered by your broker if you intentionally want to sell the currency at that moment.
+The bid price is the best available price offered by your forex broker when you want to buy the currency and the ask price is the price offered by your broker if you intentionally want to sell the currency at that moment.

 ### Bid-Ask Spread

-The differences between <strong>bid and ask price</strong> is called as spread.
-This spread is depending on your brokers liquidity provider, the more LP's they have, the more tighten the spread.
+The difference between <strong>bid and ask price</strong> is called as spread.
+This spread depends on your broker's liquidity provider, the more LP's they have, the more tight the spread.
 This is why you want to find <strong>lowest spread forex broker</strong> so that you can <strong>reduce your trading cost</strong>.

 ## What is Technical Analysis?

 If you look at a forex chart, you might wonder how to determine if the price is going up or down.
-Now let me explain <a href="https://www.daytrading.ltd/learning/technical-analysis-in-forex-trading">what is technical analysis in trading</a> and next you will understand why it is important in forex trading!
+Now let me explain <a href="https://www.daytrading.ltd/learning/technical-analysis-in-forex-trading">what is technical analysis in trading</a> and next, you will understand why it is important in forex trading!

 Technical analysis is one of the methods used by traders to predict the forex market.
 With this knowledge, traders can time their market entries and exits as needed.
 Without mastering this skill, it's like trading the forex market blindly!
 Below I list the most commonly used technical analysis by forex traders for you: